k1b0oka/k1b0oka/README.md

 CHAIRPERSON COUNCIL BODY--Twesigye Denson

 Inspiration
-CP OF 2018 Hon.
+Chairperson OF 2018 Hon.
 Kenny due to his way of conduct as well as successors like Muhwezi Jasper and Atuhaire Bright .
 Encouragement from friends.

 EXPERIENCE
 Quiet challenging,pressurizing,and interesting.

 CHALLENGES
-Stiff competition that also leads to loss of friends.
+Stiff competition during campaigns that also leads to loss of friends.
 Disencouragement from people.
 Intimidation from students.
 Stess due to the campaigns.
 Difficulty in balancing, revising for midterm and campaigning .

  LESSONS LEARNT
- Always trust in god
+ Always trust in God.
- Perrseverence
+ Perrseverence.
- Not minding all words people say
+ Not minding all words people say.

  FINAL REMARKS

  Words aim for your goal and no matter how many times you fall down, get up and keep fighting to reach your goal and always tusting in God .

  GENERAL DUTIES -KATO NORIE

  INSPIRATION

  What inspired me to be a leader is the fact that it has always been his passion to be the standing ovation for students and their strength in time of difficulty and belief for change.

  EXPERIENCE.
  It has been an educative, and interesting adventure that mhas taught me to associate with different people of different people of different backgrounds,